Yemen

 Due to the security situation, no German personnel is permanently on the ground at present, but Yemeni staff members of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) are keeping a large number of projects running, based on continuous dialogue with GIZ headquarters.
 Germany also supports the work of non-governmental local partners and international organisations such as the World Food Programme (WFP), the Food and Agriculture Organization of the United Nations (FAO) and the United Nations Children's Fund (UNICEF).

-In addition, some 2.3 million people have been given better access to water and sanitation since 2015, and 34,264 rural households were connected to safe drinking water supplies.
+Moreover, some 11.3 million people have been given better access to water and sanitation since 2015.
+In rural areas, about 285,000 households have been connected to safe drinking water supplies, and another 140,000 households have been provided with adequate sanitation.

-Over 30,000 children have been born in certified health care facilities since 2017.
-At present, renovations are under way at 41 health facilities and (COVID-19) isolation wards.
-These facilities reach about 2.2 million patients a year.
+Over 100,000 children have been born in certified health care facilities since 2017.
+More than 275,000 vouchers for birth-related health services have been distributed to pregnant women.
+At present, renovations are under way at 43 health facilities and isolation wards.
+These facilities reach about 3.4 million patients a year.
+Quality certification procedures have been undergone by 49 health centres.
+Germany has assisted 44 facilities in restarting operations.
+They now devote special attention to the needs of disadvantaged groups.